Finish Line fell as much as 20 percent on Friday after mixed results in its fiscal third quarter earnings report.» Read More

 CNBC's Rick Santelli discusses bond prices and yields.

-The Fast Money traders share their final trades of the day and what they're looking out for Wednesday.
+The Fast Money traders share their final trades of the day.

 The Fast Money traders take a look at today's biggest market movers.